-Harms of bracing were reported in only one study;104 these were relatively benign and limited to skin problems on the trunk (under the brace) and non-back body pains that were reported more frequently in braced participants than in controls (none of these events were deemed serious).
+Harms of bracing were reported in only one study; these were relatively benign and limited to skin problems on the trunk (under the brace) and non-back body pains that were reported more frequently in braced participants than in controls (none of these events were deemed serious).
 One of the 146 braced participants reported a serious adverse event (anxiety and depression requiring hospitalization).
 Two other studies on long-term followup of individuals with AIS reported outcome findings that may suggest possible adverse consequences of brace treatment.
-One study administered the Spinal Appearance Questionnaire (SAQ) to a cohort of adults with AIS at least 11 years after skeletal maturity, and found that those who had been braced in adolescence felt their body appearance was more distorted than those who were not treated, 112 despite equivalent curves in adulthood.
-A second study contacted a cohort of adults at least 20 years following treatment for AIS and asked about their impressions of their treatment period; a significantly higher percentage of brace-treated individuals experienced a negative effect on their life compared to those treated surgically, despite the fact that curve magnitude at followup was nearly identical in both groups and significantly higher in the surgical group prior to treatment.113 screening program, or on the severity of scoliosis at the time of diagnosis.
-However, it is also due in large part to the lack of a non-surgical comparison group with AIS (e.g., treated with bracing, exercise, or observation) in most studies, which is in turn a function of the fact that the populations for which each of these interventions is recommended has little or no overlap with the population for whom surgery is recommended in current published guidelines.^{43, 55} Although surgical techniques and outcomes have improved since the era when Harrington rod placement was the standard of care for severe AIS,74 the surgical procedures typically used to treat scoliosis are invasive and not without complications.133 As a result, surgery has in practice been reserved for treatment of those in whom bracing has failed; in some bracing studies, avoidance of surgery actually is used as the primary outcome.
+One study administered the Spinal Appearance Questionnaire (SAQ) to a cohort of adults with AIS at least 11 years after skeletal maturity, and found that those who had been braced in adolescence felt their body appearance was more distorted than those who were not treated, despite equivalent curves in adulthood.
+A second study contacted a cohort of adults at least 20 years following treatment for AIS and asked about their impressions of their treatment period; a significantly higher percentage of brace-treated individuals experienced a negative effect on their life compared to those treated surgically, despite the fact that curve magnitude at followup was nearly identical in both groups and significantly higher in the surgical group prior to treatment.

+No studies on effectiveness or harms of surgical treatment fit our inclusion criteria, largely because of our population of interest (adolescents with scoliosis of <50 degrees at diagnosis); this is consistent with other reviews.
+This situation is due in part to the fact that few studies of surgical treatment provided data on whether included subjects were initially identified through a screening program, or on the severity of scoliosis at the time of diagnosis.
+However, it is also due in large part to the lack of a non-surgical comparison group with AIS (e.g., treated with bracing, exercise, or observation) in most studies, which is in turn a function of the fact that the populations for which each of these interventions is recommended has little or no overlap with the population for whom surgery is recommended in current published guidelines.
+Although surgical techniques and outcomes have improved since the era when Harrington rod placement was the standard of care for severe AIS, the surgical procedures typically used to treat scoliosis are invasive and not without complications.
+As a result, surgery has in practice been reserved for treatment of those in whom bracing has failed; in some bracing studies, avoidance of surgery actually is used as the primary outcome.